 For example, if you have a gas tankless water heater than you have just purchased, but failed to check whether your home is suitable for such a water heater, you may find yourself having to either get a refund for the water heater and be stuck with your old, non-working, rusty and ugly heater, or paying thousands – literally thousands – to do all of your gas piping again, only to make your home compatible.

-Always make the decision to check this as soon as you possibly can, and ideally before you commit to purchasing a tankless unit.
+Always make the decision to check your electricity or gas supply and piping compatibility before you commit to purchasing a tankless unit.

 Usually, you’ll have to – as above – place your tankless water heater in the same place as your previous water heating system or unit was, if you don’t have the money to move it around where you want it.

-Thirdly – Can you place it away from ice and ‘the elements?’
+Thirdly – Can you Place it Away from Possible Frost Damage?’

-If you’re able to keep your water heater in a warm, yet protected place – such as under the stairs – then that would be ideal.
+If you’re able to keep your water heater in a warm, yet protected place – such as in the loft, garage or under the stairs – then that would be ideal.